Last Updated: 20 May 2020

 17.21 The BG is a contractual agreement between Transferor and Transferee.
 We facilitate the arrangement and fulfilment of the BG but will not be liable to buy-back any microloan.
 The standard platform microloan sale transaction fee applies to BG microloans.

 17.22 The microloan sale transaction fee applies to BG microloans sold back to the Transferor.

 18. Lender fees

 18.1.
-We will charge each Lender a transaction fee for the sale of each Loan equal to 0.5% of the sale value (‘the Sale Fee’).
+We will charge each Lender a transaction fee for the sale of each microloan Loan equal to the greater of either 0.5% of the sale value or 30% of the premium or discount (‘the Sale Fee’).

 18.2.
 The Sale Fee(s) will be automatically deducted from the Transferor’s User Account on completion of the sale.

-18.4.2 Transfer In Fee: A fee of £40 applies if you require assistance with transferring in an existing ISA from another provider.
+18.3.2 Transfer Fee: A fee of £40 applies if you require assistance with transferring in an existing ISA to or from another ISA Manager.

 19. Borrower’s Fees

 19.1.
 If a Loan Request is fully funded but the Borrower decides not to complete the Loan, we may charge the Borrower a fee which shall be notified to the Borrower prior to the Bid process beginning.